unoplatform/Uno.GettingStartedTutorial/docs/quickstart.md

 - Add the Uno Project Templates to Visual Studio
 - Create a new Project with Uno
 - Learn basics on Model Binding
-- Create a stylish UI with the Windows Community Toolkit

 To see how we can create a list of pages, navigate between them passing parameters, and store our issues continue to the next quickstart.